 • Best memory card readers (opens in new tab)

 • Best student laptops (opens in new tab)

-Flash drives are smaller than even the best portable SSDs.
-And while cloud storage, is convenient and allows you to access your files from anywhere, it also requires an internet connection.
-A flash drive can't be scuppered by bad Wi-Fi or poor data coverage.
+Supremely portable and surprisingly affordable, flash drives are smaller than even the best portable SSDs.
+And while cloud storage requires an internet connection, a flash drive doesn't, so it can't be scuppered by bad Wi-Fi or poor data coverage.